Flip cycles in plabic graphs: Introduction

 Possibly the most famous example of a flip graph is that of triangulations of an $n$-gon, whose flip graph forms the 1-skeleton of the \emph{Stasheff associahedron}.
 Although not novel (known at least since Stasheff's work~\cite{Sta63}), a nice corollary of our result is that the fundamental group of the 1-skeleton of the associahedron is generated by cycles of length four and five.
 Another famous flip graph has \emph{domino tilings} of a planar region as its vertices; in \cite{Thu90} it is proved that the flip graph is connected (provided that the region is simply connected) through a \emph{height function} on tilings.
 The methods used in this paper for zonotopal tilings are somewhat reminiscent of the height function idea.
 Dylan Thurston~\cite{ThuD17} introduced triple crossing diagrams, which are a generalization of domino tilings, proved that the flip graph is connected, and made a conjecture about the fundamental group of the flip graph.
 One of the results of this paper is a proof of that conjecture.

-We will study several different flip graphs, whose objects and flips are as follows:\begin{itemize} \item Fine zonotopal tilings of the cyclic zonotope $Z(n,d)$, with flips corresponding to switching between the two tilings of $Z(d+1,d)$. \item Reduced trivalent plabic graphs for a given strand connectivity, with flips corresponding to the moves (M1)--(M3) in Figure~\ref{plabicmovespng}. \item Reduced bipartite plabic graphs for a given connectivity, considered modulo the contraction/uncontraction moves (see Figure~\ref{plabicmovespng}).
+We will study several different flip graphs, whose objects and flips are as follows:\begin{itemize} \item Fine zonotopal tilings of the cyclic zonotope $Z(n,d)$, with flips corresponding to switching between the two tilings of $Z(d+1,d)$. \item Reduced trivalent plabic graphs (or plabic triangulations) for a given strand connectivity, with flips corresponding to the moves (M1)--(M3) in Figure~\ref{plabicmovespng}. \item Reduced bipartite plabic graphs (or plabic tilings) for a given connectivity, considered modulo the contraction/uncontraction moves (see Figure~\ref{plabicmovespng}).
 The flips are only given by the square move (M2). \item Triple crossing diagrams for a given connectivity, with flips being $\tcd$ moves (see Figure~\ref{tcdflipng}). \end{itemize}

-For definitions of these objects and flips, see Section~\ref{Z} for zonotopal tilings, Section~\ref{plabic} for plabic graphs, and Section~\ref{tcd} for triple crossing diagrams.